Tarela/IGN/README.md

 ```

 ## 2. Run IGN (usage)
-Check the R help document in the IGN package for detailed tutorial
+- Check the R help document in the IGN package for detailed tutorial<br>
-- Type the following code in an R session after installing it:
+Type the following code in an R session after installing it:
 ```R
 > library(IGN)
 > ?IGN